thislight/luabundler/docs/bootstrap.md

 ## Run bootstrap script

 Run bootstrap bundling script to bundle luabundler.
 The first argument is the luabundler, the second is the output executable name, the third is the compiler.
+You can supply options to the compiler.

 ````
-./scripts/bootstrap.sh "lua luabundler/init.lua" luabundler-x86_64-linux "zig cc"
+./scripts/bootstrap.sh "lua luabundler/init.lua" luabundler-x86_64-linux "zig cc -target x86_64-linux-musl"
 ````